-I made the classic mistake of mapping out the route on my Viewranger app before leaving the house but forgetting to make it available offline….
+I made the classic mistake of mapping out the route on my mobile mapping app before leaving the house but forgetting to make it available offline….
 There was zero mobile signal throughout the entire walk.
-Viewranger does work with GPS, but it needs a bit of 3G to load up the map detail.
+These apps do work with GPS, but it needs a bit of 3G to load up the map detail.
 Oh well.
 Thankfully David was more organised and had his mobile GPS and paper map/compass with him.
 He was more organised in other ways too as it turned out: after driving for an hour, on arrival he parked up the car, got out, threw his rucksack on and he was ready to go!
 Meanwhile Eve and I needed the usual 10 minutes of faffing around changing shoes, putting things in bags etc etc. How good it would be, I thought, to be like David!

 A few steps into the walk we overcame our first challenge – the cattle grid on Inverchoran Bridge!

 The next challenge was finding a way through Inverchoran: there was some signage at the entrance suggesting that we should not walk directly past the buildings but instead use the route on their map.
 The map was faded or water damaged though so we could not tell where they wanted us to walk.
 We set off to our left and after a bit more excitement in the form of a ford crossing we were on a good track and on our way into the hills!